DevimaSolutions/boilerplate/ROADMAP.md

 ## V1

-- Updated profile image is not shown in a header until app reload
 - Add documentation to `api-client` package
 - Figure out how caching works in Next (for authorization and other routes) and if it works fine with api-client package
-- Add react-query examples
 - Test S3 service
 - Add global interceptor to add @ApiBadRequestResponse({ type: () => ValidationErrorDto })
   to endpoints that has ZodValidationPipe assigned to params